deepinv/deepinv/README.rst

 Introduction
 ------------
-Deep Inverse is an open-source pytorch library for solving imaging inverse problems using deep learning.
+DeepInverse is an open-source PyTorch-based library for solving imaging inverse problems using deep learning.
 The goal of ``deepinv`` is to accelerate the development of deep learning based methods for imaging inverse problems, by combining popular learning-based reconstruction approaches in a common and simplified framework, standardizing forward imaging models and simplifying the creation of imaging datasets.

 ``deepinv`` features